Thiggel/Monotonic-Early-Exit/blogpost.md

    <br />
 </p>

-The results shown in Figure 1 indicate that the CALM model rapidly gains confidence.
-By the second layer, CALM's top-1 prediction stabilizes for a significant fraction of tokens.
-By the fourth layer, it maintains its prediction for most tokens.
-In contrast, the default T5 and FREE models exhibit much less certainty, indicating less monotonic behavior.
+[change it so that in both plots the default network is called either "Default" or "Vanilla"]

+From the results, we can see that the CALM model often makes a final prediction very early on in the network, and rarely changes its prediction.
+In contrast, the default and FREE models change their predictions much more often in later layers.
+This indicates that the CALM model may be a better candidate for using early exiting, because exiting early is much less likely to change the prediction for a given token.

-2. **Confidence Over Layers**: We plot the mean and standard deviation of the model's confidence in its final prediction across layers.
+**Confidence Over Layers**: We also plot the mean and standard deviation of the model's confidence in its final prediction across layers.
 This helps us visualize how the model's confidence evolves as it processes more layers.

 <p
    align='center'